fleetdm/fleet/docs/Using Fleet/Automations.md

 ```

-For ticket automations, one ticket is created per CVE regardless of the number of hosts on which such CVE is detected.
+For ticket automations, only one ticket per CVE is created even if a CVE is detected on multiple hosts.

 Follow the steps below to configure Jira or Zendesk as a ticket destination: